srinivassaitangudu/helpers1/docs/coding/all.coding_style.how_to_guide.md

   from notebooks
 - Use private functions like `_foo_bar()` when a function is a helper of another private or public function
-- Also follow the “keep related code close” close by keeping the private functions close to the functions (private or public) that are using them
+- Also follow the "keep related code close" close by keeping the private functions close to the functions (private or public) that are using them
 - Some references:
   - [StackOverflow](https://stackoverflow.com/questions/1641219/does-python-have-private-variables-in-classes?noredirect=1&lq=1)